alexanderkron/rj_exercise/readme.md

 ## Guidelines

 - Follow best Python standards and practices (i.e. PEP8)

 - Implement unit tests for your code.
 Integration tests may also be useful for writing your application.

 - Include any documentation on how to run your app and be sure to update the `requirements.txt` file if necessary.

 - Feel free to utilize any other libraries (e.g. Django Rest Framework) or services (e.g. redis) that you feel may be of use in completing the task.

+## Running the application

+- `pip install` dependencies specified in requirements.txt

+- `./manage.py runserver` to start the app server

+- `celery -A rj_exercise worker --loglevel=info` to start the task queue